gvwilson/thirdbit/_posts/2020/2020-08-31-governance.md

 that explains:

 1. Who gets a say in which decisions
-    (where "gets a say" means "must approve" or "can veto"---promises of consultation are a social nicety without such guarantees).
+    (where "gets a say" means "must approve" or "can veto"—promises of consultation are a social nicety without such guarantees).
 2. How to get a decision made.
 3. How to find out what decisions have been made.